holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     # The -A option is useful for hopping from your network internal server to other servers.
     ssh your_webserver_account@your_routers_wan_interface -A -p [router wan non default port]

-If you are wanting to SSH from your LAN host to your DMZ web server:
+If you want to SSH from your LAN host to your DMZ web server:

 {linenos=off, lang=Bash}
     ssh your_webserver_account@your_routers_lan_interface -p [router wan non default port]

-Before you try that though, you will need to set-up the port forwards and add the WAN and/or LAN rule to your router.
+Before you try that though, you will need to set up the port forwards and add the WAN and/or LAN rule to your router.
 How you do this will depend on what you are using for a router.

 I have blogged extensively over the years on SSH.
 The Additional Resources chapter has links to my resources for a plethora of information on configuring and using SSH in many different ways.